 - to have appropriate documentation in place for your website,

-- it’s to get your business structure sorted so that it’s reflecting your actual financial situation and provides a window for growth at different phases,
+- to get your business structure sorted so that it’s reflecting your actual financial situation and provides a window for growth at different phases,

 - to be able to advocate for your business with different providers and different clients and different people that can help you, like banks and financial institutions.